RobRendell/gTove/README.md

 * "Confirm Movement" mode added - draw arrows from mini starting points to where they are now, and the distance in grid squares travelled, until the move is confirmed or cancelled from the mini menu.
 * Make newly added maps revealed by default if they have a grid (because they'll be covered by Fog of War).
+* Snap newly added maps to the grid, whether or not snap to grid is on.

 ## Plans/TODO